 Title insurance is a type of protection from claims made against the owner of the home.
 It's common for the seller to pay the buyer's title insurance cost.

-If there are concerns with the title of the home, this insurance helps cover the buyer's losses.
+If there are concerns about the home's title, this insurance helps cover the buyer's losses.

 Loan payoff fees